 The simple truth is that most doctors are good at treating acute illnesses but not so good at preventing chronic disease.
-The fifteen leading causes of premature death—illnesses such as heart disease, cancer, diabetes, Parkinson’s, high blood pressure, and others—claim the lives of 1.6 million American annually.
+The fifteen leading causes of premature death—illnesses such as heart disease, cancer, diabetes, Parkinson’s, high blood pressure, and others—claim the lives of 1.6 million Americans annually.
 This doesn’t have to be the case.

-In Dr. Michael Greger’s new book, How Not to Die, there’s lots of advice, all of it backed up by strong scientific evidence, to help you live better and longer.
+In Dr. Michael Greger’s book, How Not to Die, there’s lots of advice, all of it backed up by strong scientific evidence, to help you live better and longer.
 You will learn which foods to eat and which lifestyle habits to change in order to prevent or fight the leading deadly diseases.

 If there is a history of prostate cancer in your family, put down that glass of milk and add flaxseed to your diet.
 If you have high blood pressure, hibiscus tea can work better than a leading hypertensive drug — and without the side effects.
 What about liver disease?
 Drinking coffee can reduce liver inflammation.
 Battling breast cancer?
 Consuming soy is associated with prolonged survival.
 Worried about heart disease (our #1 killer)?
 Switch to a whole-food, plant-based diet, which has been repeatedly shown not just to help prevent the disease, but arrest and even reverse it.